mksiazkiewicz/Portfolio/README.md

   **Testing - Mr Buggy**

-  Mr. Buggy is an aplication which was created for the 2013 TestingCup Polish Software Testing Championships to verify the knowledge and skills of testers.
+  Mr. Buggy is an application which contains different bugs.
+It was created for the 2013 TestingCup Polish Software Testing Championships to verify the knowledge and skills of testers.

 - 🐞 [**MrBuggy3**](http://mrbuggy.pl/mrbuggy3/)